-The Benchmark Committee, together with the Indepedent Experts and GLOBALG.A.P. will now review and address all comments that were received.
+The Benchmark Committee, together with the Indepedent Experts and ASC will now review and address all comments that were received.
 GSSI's Benchmark Committee will then provide the Steering Board with a final reocmmendation on recongition.
 All comments and responses will be made publicaly available after the GSSI Steering Board's final decision on recognition.

 For more Information on the Benchmark Process have a look at our factsheet.